Century City: Economy

-Westfield Century City and Fox Studios occupy important acreage in the neighborhood.
+Westfield Century City and Fox Studios occupy considerable acreage in the neighborhood.
 Westfield Century City underwent an $800 million renovation and expansion aiming to maintain the center's status as one of the Westside's premier shopping and entertainment destinations.

 One tower, Constellation Place (formerly the MGM Tower), has the headquarters of Houlihan Lokey, ICM Partners, and International Lease Finance Corporation.
 Crystal Cruises is also headquartered in Century City along with haircare manufacturer, John Paul Mitchell Systems.